nghoangquan175/nghoangquan175/README.md

 <h1 align="center">👋 Hi, I'm Nguyen Hoang Quan</h1>
----

 <h3>I'm an enthusiastic and responsible individual with a strong passion for web development.
-I have solid knowledge and some personal projects with **ReactJS**, **NodeJS**, and **JavaScript**.
+I have solid knowledge and some personal projects with ReactJS, NodeJS, and JavaScript.

 I pride myself on my ability to communicate effectively in English and thrive in team environments where collaboration and energy drive success.
-Currently, I am seeking an **internship opportunity** to showcase my skills, deepen my expertise, and contribute meaningfully to a company's success.
+Currently, I am seeking an internship opportunity to showcase my skills, deepen my expertise, and contribute meaningfully to a company's success.

 Feel free to connect with me and let's build something amazing together! 🚀
 </h3>

 - 🌱 I’m currently learning how to develop websites with **ReactJS**, **NodeJS**, and enhancing my knowledge in **SQL Server**, **MySQL**, and **MongoDB**.

 - 💬 Ask me about **ReactJS**, **NodeJS**, **JavaScript** and **SQL**

 - 📫 How to reach me: [nghoangquan1705@gmail.com](mailto:nghoangquan1705@gmail.com)

 - 😄 Pronouns: he/him

 - ⚡ Fun fact: I started learning JavaScript before I learned C++ in University!

 <h2>Connect with me:</h2>